greeley

 Location

-Greeley is almost 60 miles northeast of Denver.
+Greeley's relative location is almost 50 miles northeast of Denver.

 Greeley is located about 30 miles east of the foothills of The Rocky Mountains.